Eric Casebolt, Texas Cop Who Pinned Black Teenager To The Ground During A Pool Party, Hit With $5 Million Lawsuit

 Eric Casebolt, the Texas police officer who last summer pinned a teenage girl to the ground at a pool party, has been sued for $5 million, The Independent is reporting.

 The multi-million-dollar lawsuit was filed by Dajerria Becton, 16, through her legal guardian, Shashona Becton.
-Besides Casebolt, the lawsuit also names McKinney Police Department, and the City of McKinney, as co-defendants.
+Besides Casebolt, the lawsuit also names McKinney Police Department and the City of McKinney as co-defendants.
 Specifically, the suit seeks damages for “Officer Eric Casebolt’s individual use of excessive force, assault, [and] unlawful detention resulting in the injuries to minor child, D.B. under the Fourth Amendment of the United States Constitution…”

 Back in June 2015, Eric Casebolt became the center of attention after a viral video surfaced showing the aftermath of a pool party in the well-to-do Dallas suburb of McKinney, Texas.